Where to Stay in Montreal: Best Kid-Friendly Neighborhoods in Montreal

-If you are planning a vacation to Montreal with a baby or toddler, you're probably wondering where to stay.
+Planning a Montreal family vacation with a baby or toddler?
+You're probably wondering where to stay in Montreal.
 The Littlest Passport has ranked the best areas to stay in Montreal with a family - considering baby-friendly accommodations; things to do; access to green space and public transit; and ability to navigate the neighborhood in English (if your high school French is a little rusty).

 #1) PLATEAU/ MILE END